AzhagurajaR/azhagurajar/README.md

 - Field of interest: Artifitial Intelligence
 - Hoppies: Natual Soap making at home and Use the unused of kitchen waste to Boienzyme

+Please visit https://azhagurajar.github.io/ for more details thank you for a go-through.

 -->